chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

 Oauth2
 -----------------------------------------------------
-This configuration file has the following settings for the Chef server identity service:
+This configuration file has the following settings for the Chef Infra Server identity service:

 ``default['supermarket']['chef_oauth2_app_id']``
-   The `Chef Identity </install_supermarket.html#chef-identity>`__ application ID created for Supermarket on the Chef server.
+   The `Chef Identity </install_supermarket.html#chef-identity>`__ application ID created for Supermarket on the Chef Infra Server.
 See the `Chef Identity configuration </install_supermarket.html#configure>`__ section of the Supermarket installation guide for additional details.

 ``default['supermarket']['chef_oauth2_secret']``
-   The `Chef Identity </install_supermarket.html#chef-identity>`__ application secret created for Supermarket on the Chef server.
+   The `Chef Identity </install_supermarket.html#chef-identity>`__ application secret created for Supermarket on the Chef Infra Server.
 See the `Chef Identity configuration </install_supermarket.html#configure>`__ section of the Supermarket installation guide for additional details.

 ``default['supermarket']['chef_oauth2_url']``
-   The URL of the Chef server that Supermarket connects to.
+   The URL of the Chef Infra Server that Supermarket connects to.
 Default value: ``node['supermarket']['chef_server_url']``.

 ``default['supermarket']['chef_oauth2_verify_ssl']``
    Determines whether or not Supermarket performs SSL verification.
 Default value: ``true``.
-If your Chef server is using a self-signed certificate without a properly configured certificate authority, this must be set to ``false``.
+If your Chef Infra Server is using a self-signed certificate without a properly configured certificate authority, this must be set to ``false``.

 PostgreSQL
 -----------------------------------------------------